Stivvo/wayPreview/README.md

 they are applied by the server.
 The exception is the file opening, which is always done as first.

-(The lag in the gif is only because of the recording BTW)
+(The gif is lagging just because of the recording)

 ## Keyboard shortcuts